 4. The state must take an advocacy role to support local water supply projects that conform to state regulations.
 This includes taking the lead in negotiating multi-state issues.

-5. VML supports adequate state environmental staffing in the areas of research and development, including legal research into issues such as inter-basin transfers or groundwater recharge, which results in stronger technical assistance to municipal government.
+5. VML supports adequate state environmental staffing in the areas of permitting, enforcement, communications and outreach, and research and development, .
+VML believes that research funding is especially important in such areas as inter-basin transfers and groundwater recharge, which results in stronger technical assistance to municipal government and public service authorities.

 6. The State should encourage water conservation measures to promote wise use and prevent and minimize waste through incentives and educational programs.